xmindltd/xmind-sdk-js/README.md

 #### .loadSheets() => Promise<{[id: string]: Sheet}>

-It returns an array of object which is used to get topic instance as parameter.
+It returns an object which is used to get the sheet instance as `Topic` parameter.

 #### .getWorkbook() => Workbook